dead-seeds/Course2/Semester1/OperatingSystems/Access permissions/File permissions.md

+Permissions mask has 12-bit.
+Greatest 3 bits are for `setuid`, `setgid` and sticky-bits.
+Next 9 bits are for access permissions.
+These bits can be set with 3 3-bit numbers (0-7).

 The three digits of the `chmod` code set permissions for these groups in this order:
 1. Owner (you)
 2. Group (a group of other users that you set up)